 - 2 cups sugar

 - 8 oz cream cheese

 - 1 tsp vanilla

 - Preheat oven to 275 degrees F.

-- In the bowl of an electric stand mixer, beat egg whites until foamy.
-Add cream of tartar and beat until peaks start to form.
+- In the bowl of an electric stand mixer, beat egg whites on medium until foamy.
+Add cream of tartar and beat on medium-high until peaks start to form.
 Add sugar and beat until stiff and glossy.

 - Beat cream cheese, vanilla, and sugar together.
 Fold in whipped topping and marshmallows.
 Spread over the Meringue layer.
 Refrigerate for 3 hours or longer.
 Prepare the topping.

 - Mix the cherry pie filling with frozen raspberries.
 Refrigerate until serving.

 - Cut dessert into squares and top with the cherry mixture.

 - Refrigerate leftovers.

 Thank you from the bottom of my heart for spending some time with me today!